Back to Category <Previous Item | Next Item>

 The engine required a fair bit of intervention by Dave to make it into a dependable runner, further suggesting a home-build by someone who was feeling his way.
 Once sorted, it proved to be even easier to start than a Mills and ran beautifully with great flexibility.
 However, there wasn’t much power on tap.

-If anyone can suggest the origin of this unit, please get in touch!
+If anyone has any suggestions regarding the origin of this unit, please get in touch!

 Click on the pictures below for a large version.